-Of the injustice of England towards America, the retribution was fignal, and the refult universal.
+Of the injustice of England towards America, the retribution was signal, and the result universal.
 Ambition was foiled, obstinacy subdued, and oppression on one, conferred freedom on both shores of the Atlantic.
-While her right arm was employed in scourging or curbing America, the reins and rod of Ireland were forced from the other; and distress resigned, what generosity would never have bestowed.
-Ireland thought that she had attained the maturity, at which the pupillage of a people should cease, and she undertook, in the pride of heart, the management of her own revenues, the regulation of her own family, and the maintenance of her own rank in the society of nations, leader.
-His history is now identified with his country's, and even his character may be affimilated to her's.
-A mind impetuous and determined -views not always correct, but always generous -an eloquence peculiar and popular, in a delivery fomewhat fantastical but most impressivegentle manners, a feeling heart-undaunted spirit; in private most of what is amiable-in public much of what is great. - Flattered and reviled alternately and intemperately, he has been worshipped and branded, as faviour and traitor-that exaggeration, this falsehood.
-What he sought for Ireland he did not always obtain - much of what he obtained has reverted-much of what has not reverted is injurious-this is not falvation.
-True to his party, he too warmly opposed in days of peril whom he thought the authors of that peril, and denounced in the fenate whom he thought the aggreffors in the conflict-when all had failed, he injudiciously retired.
+While her right arm was employed in scourging or curbing America, the reins and rod of Ireland were forced from the other; and distress resigned what generosity would never have bestowed.
+Ireland thought that she had attained the maturity, at which the pupillage of a people should cease, and she undertook, in the pride of heart, the management 1782. of her own revenues, the regulation of her own family, and the maintenance of her own rank in the society of nations.

+Of this revolution-bloodless, or only bought with American blood-Mr. Grattan was the leader.
+His history is now identified with his country's, and even his character may be assimilated to her's.
+A mind impetuous and determined -views not always correct, but always generous -an eloquence peculiar and popular, in a delivery somewhat fantastical, but most impressivegentle manners, a feeling heart-undaunted spirit: in private most of what is amiable-in public much of what is great. - Flattered and reviled alternately and intemperately, he has been worshipped and branded, as saviour and traitorthat exaggeration, this falsehood.
+What he sought for Ireland he did not always obtainmuch of what he obtained has reverted-much of what has not reverted is injurious-this is not salvation.
+True to his party, he too warmly opposed in days of peril whom he thought the authors of that peril, and denounced in the senate whom he thought the aggressors in the conflict-when all had failed, he injudiciously retired.
 This was not treason.
 But thus living characters are drawn.